-- 41. Our opinion on whether the financial statements give a true and fair view of the financial position and its net expenditure and of the regularity of transactions will be set out in our independent auditor's report which will be included in the annual report and accounts. - 42.
-We also provide an opinion on the audited part of the remuneration report, annual governance statement and performance report.
+- 36. During our final audit we will test and review the material amounts and disclosures in the financial statements.
+The extent of testing will be based on our risk assessment. - 37.
+Our opinion on whether the financial statements give a true and fair view of the financial position and its net expenditure and of the regularity of transactions will be set out in our independent auditor's report which will be included in the annual report and accounts.

+38. We also provide an opinion on the audited part of the remuneration report, annual governance statement and performance report.